Dating Violence Policy 5010 STAFF WITH PERSONNEL NUMBER Training

 Dating Violence Policy 5010 ID Training

-In accordance with Policy 5010, each school has an Dating Violence Investigative Designee (ID) who is designated by the school Principal.
+In accordance with Policy 5010, each school with students in grades 6-12 has an Dating Violence Investigative Designee (ID) who is designated by the school Principal.
 The ID is the administrator responsible for receiving and investigating all dating violence reports, as well as insuring school-wide adherence to Policy requirements.

 Dating Matters Online Course